 Unit 29: Environmental Chemistry

-Sets and their Representations, Union, intersection and complements of sets, and their algebraic properties, Relations, equivalence relations, mappings, one-one, into and onto mappings, composition of mappings.
+Sets and their Representations, Union, intersection, and complements of sets, and their algebraic properties, Relations, equivalence relations, mappings, one-one, into and onto mappings, the composition of mappings.

 Unit 2: Complex Numbers